 By Dr. Brenda M. Greene

-Dr. Brenda M. Greene is the Founder and Executive Director of the Center for Black Literature and Professor of English at Medgar Evers College, CUNY.
-She is a columnist for Our Time Press.
+Dr. Brenda M. Greene is a Professor of English and Founder and Executive Director of the Center for Black Literature at Medgar Evers College, CUNY.